svjack/Light-A-Video/README.md

 ## 📎 Citation

-If you find our work helpful for your research, please consider giving a star ⭐ and citation 📝
+If you find our work helpful for your research, please consider giving a star ⭐
 ```bibtex

 ```